 Planning a trip to the city of light can be tough, especially when it comes to finding a good place to stay.
-For many people going to Paris is the trip of a lifetime, so understandably they want to choose the best place to stay.
+For many people going to Paris is the trip of a lifetime.

 Why should you take my advice?
 I’ve lived in Paris and visited multiple times, so I know all the areas well enough to talk about them.
 Here are my recommendations for the best location to stay in Paris.

 Paris is divided into the Right Bank (north of River Seine) and Left Bank (south of River Seine).
 The street names are not really used for reference since they are all just a few blocks away from one another.
 Rather, they are referred to as Arrondissements or use a nearby Metro station.